Gender Studies CSS Syllabus 2027

 • Postmodern Feminism

-• Feminist Movements in the West, First W ave, Second Wave and Third Wave Feminism, United Nation Conferences on Women, Feminist Movements in Pakistan.
+• Feminist Movements in the West.
+First Wave, Second Wave and Third Wave Feminism.
+United Nation Conferences on Women, Feminist Movements in Pakistan.

 • Colonial and Capitalistic Perspectives of Gender

-• Gender Analysis of Development Theories; Modernization Theory, World System
+• Gender Analysis of Development Theories; Modernization Theory, World System Theory, Dependency Theory, Structural Functionalism.

 • Gender Approaches to Development: Women in Development (WID), Women and Development (WAD), Gender and Development (GAD); Gender Critique of Structural Adjustment Policies (SAPs).